VicenteYago/ML-time-series-forecast/README.md

 ## Improvements
 The current notebook was developed in a short time, I would like to appoint some improvements that can be implemented, in order :

-1. Add a baseline: Concretely I would like to test the model agains a seasonal naive forecast
+1. Add a baseline: Concretely I would like to test the model against a seasonal naive forecast
 2. More feature engineering: encode wind direction as numerical and add a smoothed version of the dependant variable as regressor
-3. Test more complex architectures inside the MLP scheme, I have tried some informal guesses varying the hidden neurons nº, but more research can be done (both in extension and documentation the results)
+3. Test more complex architectures inside the MLP scheme, I have tried some informal guesses varying the nº of hidden neurons, but more research can be done (both in extension and documentation of the results)
-3. Give the step and try with convolution and LSTM models
+3. Increase the complexity and try with convolution and LSTM models

 ## Sources
 - https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/